 This autumn, generously funded by our Friends and the contributions our visitors have made via our onsite donation box, we are planting 20,000 daffodils and 5,000 crocus in one half of the Orchard.
 Purple-flowered Crocus 'Ruby Giant' and yellow-flowered Crocus 'Romance' will flower from February into March, followed by daffodils King Alfred, Tamara and Ice Follies, flowering into April.

-We are going to have a work party on Tuesday 25th September between 9.30am and 3.30pm, with the aim of getting as many of these bulbs planted as we possibly can.
-Our friendly team of gardeners and regular volunteers would be really pleased to welcome you if you can spare a few hours to help out.
+We started with a work party on Tuesday 25th September, and have already planted 10,000 of these bulbs.
+Our friendly team of gardeners and regular volunteers would be really pleased to welcome you between now and 5th October if you can spare a few hours to help out.
 Bring a trowel and a spade - and perhaps even a friend - and we'll all get stuck in together!
 We’ll provide refreshments and all instructions.
-If you can't stay all day, you'd be very welcome for anywhere between three and the full six hours.
-If you can help us, please email our Head Gardener Roger on firstname.lastname@example.org to confirm your attendance.
+If you can't stay all day, you'd be very welcome for as many hours as you can spare.
+If you can help us, please email our Head Gardener Roger on firstname.lastname@example.org for more details.